Kristina01111000/WordPressTheme/README.md

 To do:

 	- put php extensions into pictures in css in wordpress when pw problem is fixed
-		- done on github
-		- password problem fixed!
-Adding section to wp now!
 		- added, but pictures are not loading -> will try to fix it
 			- the img folder is uploaded to wp, logo connects
 			- issue is with connecting to the folder
+			- hero section loaded with different folder extension
 	- having problem putting functions into underscores function.php
 	- problem in the header array
 		- partially fixed, it shows up but the the dropdown is still not working